Operation, commands and options of Storage Protect

 - the command line interface (CLI):

-* command dsmc - the graphical user interface (GUI):
+* Command dsmc - the graphical interface (GUI = Graphical User Interface):

 * Command dsm (Windows)

-All functions of ISP can be called with commands, so that they can also be used in scripts.
-One of the two following modes can be used:
+All ISP functions can be called up with commands so that they can also be used in scripts.
+You can use one of the following two modes:

-- one uses the shell command dsmc and gives it all additional information as parameters:
+- The shell command dsmc is used and all other specifications are given as parameters:

-dsmc query backup "*" - one calls the shell command dsmc once without parameters and is then asked for the subcommands:
+dsmc query backup "*" - you call the shell command dsmc once without parameters and are then asked for the subcommands:

 dsmc